 If we win your brain injury lawsuit, you could be entitled to compensation for the following damages:

 - Medical Bills: Brain injury victims may be able to recover medical bills resulting from their injury including, but not limited to, future expenses, medication, doctors’ visits, rehabilitation, and physical and occupational therapy.

-- Pain and Suffering: Brain injury victims can recover compensation for the long-term physical and emotional pain they face after the incident, for e.g. brain damage or amnesia.
+- Pain and Suffering: Brain injury victims can recover compensation for the long-term physical and emotional pain they face after the incident, e.g., brain damage or amnesia.

 Contact Morgan & Morgan Today

-If you are in the Boston area and are dealing with a brain injury to either you or a loved one, contact Morgan & Morgan.
-You could be owed more in compensation than you even realize.
+If you are in the Boston area and you or a loved one is dealing with a brain injury, contact Morgan & Morgan.
+You could be owed more in compensation than you realize.
 Fill out our review form for a free, no-obligation evaluation of your case.